Activist Alok Vaid-Menon Talks Rage & Resistance

 With a social following of 100,000 and counting, poet and fashionista Alok Vaid-Menon is redefining art and activism in the digital age.
 Vaid-Menon found time to chat about gender in India, resisting categorization, and the unappreciated value of rage.
-Text Steven Dolan.
+Text Venus Stevens.
 Portrait Cait Opperman.
 This interview was originally published in 2016.

 AVM: I’ve been found out!
 How could you tell! :p Yes, I work a lot.
 It’s a joke among my friends that I’m always working on something and never know how to chill out.
 It’s something that I’m trying to get better at.
 I think I struggle with the irreconcilable tension of recognizing the urgency of violence against people and communities in my life that I care deeply about and wanting to do everything in my power to make the world a little bit less terrible AND recognizing that I need to pace myself otherwise I will burn out.
 I’m still figuring it out but there is one thing I know to be true: making art makes me very happy and after a show I feel like anything is possible.
 The stage keeps bringing me back.